wp-plugins/epeken-all-kurir/readme.txt

 == Description ==

 Epeken-All-Kurir Plugin for woocommerce is a calculated shipping plugin for woocommerce featuring some shipping companies all in one plugin for Indonesia e-commerce.
 We have JNE, TIKI, Pos Indonesia, RPX and ESL shipping cost information.
 User will access shipping cost data which is in our server.
 There are million of shipping cost data records which are not needed to user to load all data locally in user's side. that's why User needs license to use this plugin to retrieve this information.
 Request license for free by submitting your request from our [website](http://www.epeken.com/contact).
 License helps us to manage priviledge and preference in accessing shipping cost data which user needs to retreive.
+We provide you Annual Based License as well as Monthly Based License to use the full version of this plugin.
+More detail, please visit our [product page](http://www.epeken.com/shop/epeken-all-kurir-license/).

 [Live Demo](http://www.epeken.com/all-kurir)